AsmundSchei/MultiplayerTPS/README.md

 # MultiplayerTPS
  Multiplayer thirdperson shooter for UE5

 Featuring creating/joining session for 4 players with lobby system.
 Everything is replicated with clean blueprints code and commented.
 Assets is from Lyra, level design is my own.
-Code credit goes to GameDevRaw and DeeveoTe.
+Code credit goes to GameDevRaw and DeevoTe.
 Version: 5.0.3.
 File size: 3GB.

 ![Capture](https://user-images.githubusercontent.com/2607194/207629008-05a23116-44d4-4c01-8134-d31f20675bd1.JPG)